WHAT WE DO

 pedestrian hybrid beacons

-Our department works to improve city streets in the interest of safety and mobility for people of all ages and abilities as they drive, walk, bike and take transit.
+Our department works to improve Austin streets in the interest of safety and mobility for people of all ages and abilities as they drive, walk, bike and take transit.

-bicycle facilities added, bringing Austin to a total of 256 miles of bicycle facilities
+miles of new bicycle lane miles added, bringing Austin to a total of 267.5 miles of bicycle facilities

-Smart Trips Austin is an active transportation options program that aims to reduce single-occupant vehicle trips and increase trips taken by foot, bike, bus or shared car.
-The City of Austin and Capital Metro work together to encourage Austinites to consider more sustainable options for getting around town.
-Smart Trips activities in 2017 include...
+Smart Trips Austin is an educational program that aims to reduce drive-alone trips and increase trips taken by foot, bike, scooter, bus or shared car.
+The City of Austin and Capital Metro work together to encourage Austin community members to take more sustainable options for getting around.
+In 2018, Smart Trips launched in the Central East Austin area and added education and events that included bike-share and scooter-share options.
+Smart Trips activities for the year include...

 We stay connected to the community through engagement and outreach in the form of completed service requests, weekly newsletter updates, press releases and more.